-NumFOCUS Affiliated Projects are focused on open source data science, make meaningful use of NumFOCUS-sponsored tools, have a significant and consistent community of contributors, and have supported the open source data science computing community through contributions of code.
+NumFOCUS Affiliated Projects are focused on open source data science, make meaningful use of NumFOCUS-sponsored tools, have an active community of contributors, and have a Code of Conduct, either adopted from our own or similar in spirit.
 Affiliated Projects are not fiscally sponsored by NumFOCUS.

 Conda is an open source package management system and environment management system for installing multiple versions of software packages and their dependencies and switching easily between them.

 It works on Linux, OS X and Windows, and was created for Python programs but can package and distribute any software.